15 Oddest Events at Maine Festivals

 Newry

-Sunday River always has a sense of humor with events; since 1999, they’ve been “carrying” this big contest.
+Sunday River always has a sense of humor with events.
+Since 1999, it has been “carrying” this big contest, holding it in October as part of its Fall Fest weekend.

-Husbands pick up their wives through an obstacle course nearly the length of three football fields, including a sand hill climb and mud pit pursuit.
+The competitors carry their partners through a 278-yard obstacle course (nearly the length of three football fields), including log hurdles and sand traps.
 A water hazard known as the “Widow Maker” is the toughest section.

-The winner gets his wife’s weight in the beer, cash equal to five times his wife’s weight in dollars, and the chance to compete in the World Wife Carrying Championship.
+The winner gets their partner’s weight in the beer, cash equal to five times their partner’s weight in dollars, and the chance to compete in the World Wife Carrying Championship.

 Fryeburg

-It’s a premiere event for fall in Maine.
+It’s a premiere event for fall in Maine, often during the first week of October.
 Among all the chuck wagon food and feasts, there’s a chucking contest that stands out.

 Men and women line up for the throwing contest.
-Women cast a cast-iron skillet as far as possible, and men make an anvil go as far as possible.
-This contest has been drawing crowds up to 3,000 deep for 40 years.
+Women throw a custom-made steel skillet as far as possible, and men make an anvil go as far as possible.
+This contest has been drawing crowds year after year.

-The skillet record is 61 feet (don’t make her mad).
-The anvil record is 43 feet.
+The skillet record is 51.5 feet.
+The anvil record is 51 feet.

 Rockland

-You know that a lobster festival in Maine is going to be amazing, but this most adventurous contest in Rockland has you swimming with the lobsters at the end.
+You know that a lobster festival in Maine is going to be amazing, but this most adventurous contest in Rockland has you taking a chilly plunge by the end.
+As part of the Maine Lobster Festival, it’s usually held the first weekend of August.

-The Great Crate Race started in the 70s.
-Contestants face a string of lobster crates on the water, loosely tied together.
+The Great Crate Race started in the ’70s.
+Contestants race across a string of 50 floating wooden lobster crates stretched between two docks.
 They have to run back and forth as fast as possible.
 The race ends with the contestants in the water or too tired to continue.

 Ogunquit

-However, the High Heel Dash rises the ranks as the most popular event.
-Contestants must wear heels at least two inches tall and race around Perkins Cove.
+However, the High Heel Dash is a crowd-favorite event.
+Contestants must wear heels at least two inches tall and race around Perkins Cove near Ogunquit.
 You don’t have to be the fastest if you have the best costume.

-The real kicker is how much this contest benefits a local charity.
+The real kicker is how much this contest benefits a local charity, with proceeds supporting the Frannie Peabody Center.

 Cumberland County Fair Ox Pulling